 Breast cancer is one of the most common cancers among women.
-Astria Regional Medical Center provides helpful services to educate women on breast health and encourage self-exams and routine screenings.
+Astria Health provides helpful services to educate women on breast health and encourage self-exams and routine screenings.
 We utilize highly sophisticated imaging technology that can detect breast cancer at the earliest stages, when treatment can be most effective.
 Our technologists have a gentle touch and use the latest technology to create the most accurate and comfortable experience possible.

 Along with mammography, breast MRI can be an effective diagnostic tool.
 Breast MRI is often used for women who are at greater risk of developing breast cancer or who have dense breast tissue or implants—cases in which mammography is less effective at detecting abnormalities.
 This technique offers a more comfortable experience for women and is used to:

 A breast ultrasound is often used to further evaluate an abnormality found during a mammogram.
 Ultrasound allows doctors to see the area closest to the chest wall, which can be difficult to see using mammography.
 This technology also helps doctors determine whether a breast lump is filled with fluid (a cyst) or is a solid mass.

 An ultrasound-guided core biopsy allows doctors to test an abnormal breast lesion using a minimally invasive procedure.
 An ultrasound machine is used to find the location of the lesion and then guides a hollow needle to the appropriate area.
 The needle then extracts breast tissue for testing.
 In previous procedures, the breast tissue had to be surgically removed.

 Not only are ultrasound-guided breast biopsies less invasive, but they are also less expensive and take less time.
 The procedure is usually done within 15 minutes, and patients have their results within a day or two.